gurabli/picons-source/README.md

+Updated for Hungarian providers: UPC Direct, DIGI, MindigTV 2016.09.08.

+- added custom logo for Digisport HD 1 & 2
+- added custom logo for M4 Sport HD (light)
+- 98% of channels available, need to check again to be sure
+- some logos might not be the actual, and no svg is available for all
+-

 # ABOUT

 All the full resolution channel logos and their link to the actual channel (=serviceref) are kept up2date in this repository.
 The end result are picons for Enigma2 tuners and Kodi mediacenter in combination with a compatible PVR backend.